Israel flags at the festival

 Is previous experience required to volunteer?

-Is there a minimum time commitment to volunteer?
+Is there a minimum time commitment?

 PRIVACY AND CONFIDENTIALITY